 Import the list of numbers you want to send a text into CallHub as a ‘contact list.’
 This can be done manually, or you can automatically sync your CRM to CallHub and update the contact list.

 This step is important because you can only reach out to those numbers that are there on your contact list.
 You can, of course, have multiple contact lists in your system and select one to send a text.

 Once you have sorted out the contact list, you can get started creating the campaign.
 Select which campaign you want to set up from the system dashboard.
 It can either be a mass text or a peer-to-peer text.

 Keep in mind that the campaigns are differentiated based on how the texts are sent.
 It is not dependent on their capacity to send an SMS or MMS texting.
 That is, you can choose to send an SMS or MMS bulk text at the push of a button.
 Or you can engage your audience with a personal one-to-one conversation via peer-to-peer text.

 CallHub allows you to include multimedia content in these texts separately.

 c) Set up the campaign

-Now comes all the campaign details – from selecting the campaign name, to the message and of course renting a number to set it up.
+Now comes all the campaign details – from selecting the campaign name to the message and renting a number to set it up.
 You can learn more about how to set it up here.

 d) Schedule it

 Keep in mind that executing a flawless mobile marketing campaign will also depend upon the digital tools you use.
-That is, your CRM should sync with your text messaging system to allow seamless data transfer and thus better communication.
+Your CRM should sync with your text messaging system to allow seamless data transfer and, thus, better communication.
 Check out CallHub integrations to know more.